ChitambarLab/BellScenario.jl/docs/src/index.md

 This software is a general tool for analyzing quantum non-locality in Bell scenarios.

+!!! note "Alpha Version"
+    Breaking changes will be made in future commits.

 ## Featured Modules
   1. [`BellScenario`](@ref): Types and constructors for describing Bell scenarios.
   2. [`LocalPolytope`](@ref): Computes the bounds classical Bell Scenarios.